 California African American Museum (CAAM)

 600 State Dr., Los Angeles, CA 90037

-The 28th Annual Pan African Film + Arts Festival is happening February 13th through February 23rd.
+The 29th Annual Pan African Film + Arts Festival is happening February 28th through March 14th.
 The Pan African Film Festival (PAFF) was established in 1992 and is “dedicated to racial tolerance through the exhibition of film, art and creative expression.”
 The Festival, which is “the largest Black Film Festival in America” highlights both new and old films, as well as fine art and crafts.
 A variety of events are planned, and ticket information is available online.
 Check the website for more information as it becomes available.